A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Fighters in the ring at a Muay Thai Fight at Channel 7 in Bangkok, Thailand

-Thai Boxing – or Muay Thai – is the national sport of Thailand.
-The fierce competition takes place in a typical ring but opponents are allowed to use fists, feet, shins and elbows to fight their way to victory.
+Boxing is the national sport of Thailand.
+This fierce competition takes place in a typical ring but opponents are allowed to use fists, feet, shins and elbows to fight their way to victory.

 The rowdy crowds of locals surrounding the ring cheer with each strike and frantically place bets with their bookies standing nearby.

-It’s enthralling to watch and definitely one of the more interesting attractions to include on your Bangkok, Thailand Itinerary 4 Days trip.
+It’s enthralling to watch and definitely one of the more interesting attractions to include on your itinerary.

-Top Tip: If your trip to Bangkok doesn’t include a Sunday – and a Muay Thai Fight is high on your list of things to see in Bangkok – you can still join a tour and be escorted by a guide to a Muay Thai Fight.
+Top Tip: If your trip to Bangkok doesn’t include a Sunday you can still join this tour and be escorted by a guide.

 Ride a Longtail Ferry Boat along a Khlong